apolat2000/TefeCepte/README.md

 ## Disclaimer
 This project is from beginning planned as an absurd joke.
 It doesn't offer a real life use case and strictly dissuades such usage.

+## Caveats
+The authentication mechanism is far from good in terms of security.
+It is yet practical, but penetrable.
+Don't hesitate to reconceptualize that aspect of this project.

 ## Software Topics

 ### Used Technologies